dpopchev/functional-ddd/src/functional-domain-driven-design.md

 you only so far.

 Today's talk focus is the *strategy* on decision making.
-Will use my own experience as case study and cover topics:
+Will use my own experience as case study, a science frontier, and cover topics:

 ::: columns